Should You Watch ‘We Have a Ghost’? Our Review of Netflix’s New Comedy

 We have seen all kinds of ghost story films over the years.
 Most of them tend to have a territorial & terrifying presence that looks to scare the home’s latest inhabitants away to keep their home to themselves for eternity.
 Rarely, but often enough, you get a friendlier entity that might gently ask you to leave or maybe even develop a relationship with its new roomies.

-Erica Ash as Melanie Niles Fitch as Fulton We Have A Ghost
+Erica Ash As Melanie Niles Fitch As Fulton We Have A Ghost

 Picture courtesy of Netflix